bottlepy/bottle/docs/tutorial.rst

 The :class:`Response` Object
 --------------------------------------------------------------------------------

-Response metadata such as the HTTP status code, response headers and cookies are stored in an object called :data:`response` up to the point where they are transmitted to the browser.
+Response metadata such as the HTTP status code, response headers and cookies are stored in an object called:data:`response` up to the point where they are transmitted to the browser.
 You can manipulate these metadata directly or use the predefined helper methods to do so.
-The full API and feature list is described in the API section (see :class:`Response`), but the most common use cases and features are covered here, too.
+The full API and feature list are described in the API section (see:class:`Response`), but the most common use cases and features are covered here, too.

 .. rubric:: Status Code

-The `HTTP status code <http_code>`_ controls the behavior of the browser and defaults to ``200 OK``.
-In most scenarios you won't need to set the :attr:`Response.status` attribute manually, but use the :func:`abort` helper or return an :exc:`HTTPResponse` instance with the appropriate status code.
+The `HTTP status code <http_code>`_ controls the behaviour of the browser and defaults to ``200 OK``.
+In most scenarios you won't need to set the:attr:`Response.status` attribute manually, but use the:func:`abort` helper or return an:exc:`HTTPResponse` instance with the appropriate status code.
 Any integer is allowed, but codes other than the ones defined by the `HTTP specification <http_code>`_ will only confuse the browser and break standards.

 .. rubric:: Response Header